terasakisatoshi/chainer-food-101-revised/README.md

 $ python train.py
 ```

+This script will create `trained` directory (by default) will be created. this directory is going to store snapshot i.e. trainer object or model weights. you can add `--destination` option to specify the location.

 - If you like to train using multi gpu, please add `--device` option to specify which gpu use on training.
 For example

 ```
 $ python train.py --device 0 1
 ```

-- For more information e.g. how to configure batch size ..., just try:
+- For more information e.g. how to know to configure batch size ..., just try:

 ```
 $ python train.py --help